ibm-cloud-docs/loadbalancer-service/monitoring-metrics.md

 {:important: .important}

 # Monitoring metrics using IBM Cloud Monitoring with Sysdig
-{: #monitoring-metrics-with-ibm-cloud-load-balancer}
+{: #monitoring-metrics}

 Support for the IBM Cloud Monitoring service ended 31 March 2020. {{site.data.keyword.loadbalancer_full}} monitoring is now provided with {{site.data.keyword.cloud}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
 For more information, see [IBM Cloud Monitoring with Sysdig](https://www.ibm.com/cloud/sysdig).

 Load balancers calculate the metrics and send those metrics to your Sysdig instance, which reflects different types of use and traffic.
 You can visualize and analyze metrics from either the {{site.data.keyword.cloud}} Monitoring with Sysdig dashboard, or its API.